Over 40? Here Are the Best Ways to Get a Good Night’s Sleep

 You’ve heard time and again that eating before bed is verboten—it boosts your blood sugar, it makes you gain weight, it keeps you awake, and so on.
 But in reality, if you eat the right food, the practice is totally fine.
 According to research out of Airlangga University, elderly folks who ate a banana or two before bed saw their pillow-to-dozing time significant reduced.
-And for more ways to sleep like a baby, check out the 10 Best Pillows for Any Sleeping Position.

 Keep the lights on.

 At least as you’re first nodding off.
-A study in the Journal of Circadian Rhythms found that dim lighting can increase melatonin—the hormone that makes you fall asleep—production.
+A study in the Journal of Circadian Rhythms revealed that dim lighting can increase melatonin—the hormone that makes you fall asleep—production.
 If you’re concerned about driving up the electric bill, however, invest in a light timer, which will turn off your light after a preset period of time.
 Lowe’s, Home Depot, and, of course, the everything store (you know: Amazon) all carry reasonably priced light timers.

 If it’s not already, fish should be a staple in your diet.
 Loaded with proteins and healthy fats, seafood can help tone muscle, boost energy, and sate appetite.
 What’s more, according to new research out of the University of Pennsylvania, fish can help you sleep like never before.
 Fish—sockeye salmon in particular—contains Omega-3s, which can help lull you off to dreamland (and keep you there for longer).
-For more ways to optimize your diet, try eating more of the 50 Foods That Will Make You Look Younger.

 Or get some fishy supplements.